ramonberrios/career-development/README.md

 ### Careers Development Schedule

-Career Development Classes are scheduled to run each day from 9am - 10am.
+Career Development Classes are scheduled to run each day for one hour at the same start and end time given at the beginning of the training.
+Any changes.
 Depending on class needs and scheduling conflicts this time is subject to change

 ### Prep Work
 Before we can begin we need to make sure we have some basics set up.
 This should be completed prior to the first class